- Why Give?

 The income you receive from our pooled income fund is fully taxable as ordinary income, just like interest income from a savings account.

 You can add to our pooled income fund anytime.
 Additions earn an additional income tax charitable deduction that can save you income taxes if you itemize.
 You will also increase your future payments from the fund.

 The following assets make excellent sources for making a gift to our pooled income fund:

 • Cash that you currently have in a savings account, bank CD, money-market fund, or other safe but low-yielding investment.

 • Securities, especially highly appreciated securities.
 (You may not contribute tax-exempt securities to a pooled income fund.)

-The Hafeez 's own a $25,000 CD that will mature in a few weeks.
+The Karim's own a $25,000 CD that will mature in a few weeks.
 They are pleased to discover that they can donate the $25,000 to our pooled income fund and continue to receive about the same amount of income from the pooled income fund as their CD was earning.
 Moreover, if the pooled fund investment portfolio increases in value, their income could increase in the future.